ESMValGroup/ESMValCore/doc/api/esmvalcore.config.rst

 The parameters for the user configuration file are listed :ref:`here <user configuration file>`.

-:py:data:`~esmvalcore.config.CFG` is essentially a python dictionary with a few extra functions, similar to :py:mod:`matplotlib.rcParams`.
+:py:data:`~esmvalcore.config.CFG` is essentially a python dictionary with a few extra functions, similar to :py:data:`matplotlib.rcParams`.
 This means that values can be updated like this:

 .. code-block:: python